'I Hope She Burns In This Jail Cell': Biological Mother Speaks Out After 4-Year-Old Daughter Allegedly Abused, Killed By Foster Mother

-“I love my daughter and I wish I didn’t get her back like this,” Jasmine Singleton said.
+“I love my daughter and I wish I didn’t get her back like this,” Singleton said.

 Singleton says she never imagined the condition her daughter would be in when she was told the toddler was at Children’s Hospital of Philadelphia.